bahmutov/test-vue-hackernews/README.md

 })
 ```

-The result shows the test going through the entire scenario, ensuring that so many components of the app are working as expected.
+The result shows the test going through the entire scenario, ensuring that many components of the app are working as expected.

 ![Comments and Top news](images/comments-and-top.gif)

 ### Continuous Integration

 Running Cypress locally is great, but what about our continuous integration server?
 We want to execute the tests and see every failure somehow.
-Every CI provider is supported by Cypress - either right out of the box or through our [Docker images](https://github.com/cypress-io/cypress-docker-images), but we recommend using our [dashboard service](https://www.cypress.io/dashboard/) to store test results, screenshots and videos - it is the simplest setup ever.
+Every CI provider is supported by Cypress - either right out of the box or through the provided [Docker images](https://github.com/cypress-io/cypress-docker-images), but we recommend using our [dashboard service](https://www.cypress.io/dashboard/) to store test results, screenshots and videos.
+It is a quick setup.
 From the desktop click "Runs" button.

 ![Runs](images/record.png)

-Each user by default gets own organization - or you can create new organization for your team.
-I will add new project under my own account and its results will be publicly visible.
+Each user by default gets a personal organization - or you can create new organization for your team.
+I will add a new project under my own account, and its results will be publicly visible.

 ![Project recording](images/project-recording.png)